 - Liquids or liquid nutrition for people with disabilities or medical conditions

-- Specialized medial liquids
+- Specialized medical liquids like contact solution

 - Frozen items, if they’re frozen solid